 Andrew is passionate about supporting Canberra’s diverse community.
 Through a range of innovative policies, he has helped shape Canberra to become Australia’s most inclusive city and the most LGBTIQ-friendly city in the country.

-The Barr Labor Government is focused on creating a positive, progressive city that provides world-class healthcare, excellent schools and tertiary education, infrastructure and services that meets the community’s needs and expectations.
+The Barr Labor Government is focused on creating a positive, progressive city that provides world-class healthcare, excellent schools and tertiary education, and infrastructure and services that meets the community’s needs and expectations.

 Through nation-leading tax reform, he aims to make Canberra a fairer place to live that leaves no-one behind.